darlinj/barebones/README.md

 ```
   backend "s3" {
     bucket = "YOUR BUCKET NAME HERE"
-    key = "YOUR_S3_KEY" #This is like the directory that you want the state stored in.
+    key = "YOUR_S3_KEY" #This is the "directory" that you want the state stored in.
 It can be useful if you want to store other things in this bucket
     region = "YOUR REGION"
   }
 ```